MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-status-admin-center.md

 ## Prerequisites

 - [Update Compliance](update-compliance-v2-overview.md) needs to be enabled with clients sending data to the solution
-- An appropriate role assigned for the [Microsoft 365 admin center](https://admin.microsoft.com) **???**
+- An appropriate role assigned for the [Microsoft 365 admin center](https://admin.microsoft.com)
-   - To configure settings for the **Software Updates** page: [Windows Update Deployment Administrator role](/azure/active-directory/roles/permissions-reference#windows-update-deployment-administrator)
+   - To configure settings for the **Software Updates** page: [Global Admin role](/microsoft-365/admin/add-users/about-admin-roles)
    - To view the **Software Updates** page: [Global Reader role](/microsoft-365/admin/add-users/about-admin-roles)

 ## Limitations